 Jewelry is very personal and valuable to many.
 More than any other type of possession, it intimately ties us to moments and milestones in life.
 It can be heartbreaking if any jewelry representing these special moments in your life is damaged, lost, or stolen.
-In this article, we will discuss insurance coverage that is included with your home or tenant’s policy, as well as examine separate jewelry insurance policies that will ensure you keep your valuables protected.
+In this article, we will discuss insurance coverage included with your home or tenant’s policy and examine separate jewelry insurance policies that will ensure you keep your valuables protected.

 What does your home insurance policy include?

-Several different types of home insurance policies range in the amount of coverage they offer.
-These policies cover your home against someone injuring themselves on your property and damages to the structure itself, be it from a storm or vandalism.
+Several types of home insurance policies offer varying levels of coverage.
+These policies cover your home against injuries to people on your property and against damage to the structure itself, whether from a storm or vandalism.

-A comprehensive, or “all risks,” policy is the most inclusive type of insurance, as it covers your dwelling and the contents inside.
+A comprehensive, or “all risks,” policy is the most inclusive type of insurance, as it covers your dwelling and its contents.
 It also gives you contents insurance, which typically covers your valuable possessions, but you shouldn’t assume it covers everything.
-There are special cases where personal belongings may need a little extra coverage, and that’s where an added endorsement for contents insurance comes into play.
-If you aren’t sure of your insurance coverage or need to add on additional coverage, please don’t hesitate to contact your isure broker!
+There are special cases where personal belongings may need a little extra coverage, and that’s where an added contents insurance endorsement comes into play.
+If you aren’t sure of your insurance coverage or need to add additional coverage, please don’t hesitate to contact your isure broker.

 What is Contents Insurance?

 Jewelry insurance is available on your homeowners’ or tenant’s insurance policies, but it won’t reimburse much.
-Standard coverage is minimal, often capping the reimbursement for jewelry, watches, and furs to between $3,000 and $6,000 for all your belongings in that category.
+Standard coverage is minimal, often capping reimbursement for jewelry, watches, and furs at $3,000 to $6,000 per category.

 What is Jewelry Insurance?

-Jewelry insurance policies are different from simply adding “jewelry insurance coverage” to your homeowners or renter’s insurance.
-It will offer more extensive coverage and will also have a separate deductible.
-Dedicated jewelry insurance may be more expensive, but may also be better suited for insuring your valuables.
+Jewelry insurance policies differ from simply adding “jewelry insurance coverage” to your homeowners or renters’ insurance.
+It will offer more extensive coverage and include a separate deductible.
+Dedicated jewelry insurance may be more expensive but better suited for insuring valuables.
 It’s best to compare quotes from several jewelry insurance providers – consult with your isure broker for more information.

 Which items would fall under Jewelry Insurance?

-The most common items that fall under “jewelry insurance” include engagement rings, wedding bands, watches, earrings, antique necklaces, and loose stone replacements.
-Your isure broker can help you determine which expensive items should be included in your jewelry insurance coverage.
+The most common items under “jewelry insurance” include engagement rings, wedding bands, watches, earrings, antique necklaces, and loose stone replacements.
+Your isure broker can help determine which expensive items should be included in your jewelry insurance coverage.

 Benefits of Jewelry Insurance: